ngti/androscope/README.md

 ```

 ### Customize Androscope process
 Androscope runs by default in a separate process.
 This is convenient, so it doesn't interfere with the code of your main application.
 Also it is useful for debugging, because if the main or some other process crash, you can look what kind of data could have lead to it.
-If your application has issues with multiple processes, you can disable a separate process for Androscope:
+If your application has issues with multiple processes, you can force Androscope to run in the main process:

 ```xml
 <resources>